AnyChart/docs.anychart.com/Basic_Charts/Marimekko_Chart/Mekko_Chart.md

 ## Mosaic

-Mosaic chart is pretty much the same as the [basic Mekko chart](#mekko) but with one important difference: Y scale is ordinal and contains series names instead of numbers.
+Mosaic chart is pretty much the same as the [basic Mekko chart](#mekko) but with one important difference: the Y-scale is ordinal and contains series names instead of numbers.

 This type of marimekko chart is created with {api:anychart#mosaic}mosaic(){api} constructor: